MacCarell/ERR_Tweaks/README.md

 ## Moveset Changes
 - Go to Param Editor -> EquipParamWeapon
 - Click *Data -> Import CSV -> All Fields and paste in the text from forked-greatsword.csv
+- (Not in smithbox) Drop the 'mod' folder into your Reforged folder, overriding the c0000.anibnd.dcx.
 #### Changes
 - Changed Forked Greatsword into a curved greatsword with thrusting r2 attacks